 I thought I would stir things up a bit and do a quick blog on what I consider the most problematic spell lists found in the early version of Spell Law.
-I’m going to refer back to Spell Law #1200 which is the punched up version of Spell Law from RM2.
-Now that I am fiddling with a 4th iteration of BASiL I had a chance to review my original notes and comments.
+I’m going to refer back to Spell Law #1200 which is the punched up version of Spell Law from RM2.… Read the rest

 The original Rolemaster probably ignored a few key class tropes in their original work.
 Paladins comes to mind of course, but in my mind one of the most important is the Shaman!

 If you follow the Rolemaster threads or the RMU threads you’ll see people asking for clarification on a certain spell, list or spell mechanic.
-With so many spells, various realms and lots of companion spell lists, it’s not surprising that the Spell Law edifice is showing a few cracks after 30+ years.
-For me that started the process of “deconstruction”–tearing down Spell Law and looking at it from a unbiased and objective mindset.
+With so many spells, various realms and lots of companion spell lists, it’s not surprising that the Spell Law edifice is showing a few cracks after 30+ years.… Read the rest

 BriH touched on this with his high level adventures but a very high level spell caster is highly likely to have every open and closed list and every base list to the max.
-Obviously the rules in play can affect that.
-I am playing my lay healer in a game where almost everyone in the world has at least some kind of magic and every family has a spell caster.
+Obviously the rules in play can affect that.… Read the rest

 Brian recently touched upon the need for Rolemaster to fully commit to Shadow World as its default setting.
 I am 100% behind this idea.